visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

    The Spatial Extents Mesh visualized using VisIt.

-This mesh bears great similarity to that of the :ref:`Basic Mesh Output`.
+This mesh bears great similarity to that of the :ref:`Basic_Mesh_Output`.
-The :ref:`Basic Mesh Output` gives users a picture, in a sense, that was taken by the simulated x ray detector.
+The :ref:`Basic_Mesh_Output` gives users a picture, in a sense, that was taken by the simulated x ray detector.
 That picture lives in image space, where the x and y dimensions are given in pixels, and the z dimension represents the number of energy group bins.

 The spatial extents mesh is the same picture that was taken by the simulated x ray detector, but living in physical space.
 Instead of the x and y dimensions representing pixels, the x and y dimensions here represent spatial values.
 In the example below, these dimensions are in centimeters.
-The x and y values run from 0 to the detector width and height values, respectively, that appear in the :ref:`Other Metadata` section of the Blueprint output.
+The x and y values run from 0 to the detector width and height values, respectively, that appear in the :ref:`Other_Metadata` section of the Blueprint output.
 The z dimension represents actual energy group bins.
-These are values that were passed in via the query arguments (see :ref:`Standard Arguments` for more information).
+These are values that were passed in via the query arguments (see :ref:`Standard_Arguments` for more information).
 In the Blueprint example below, the z dimension represents Kiloelectron Volts.

-Another way to think about the spatial extents mesh is if the basic mesh output was resized and then pasted on top of the near plane mesh (:ref:`Imaging Planes`), you would get the spatial extents mesh (ignoring the z dimension).
+Another way to think about the spatial extents mesh is if the basic mesh output was resized and then pasted on top of the near plane mesh (:ref:`Imaging_Planes`), you would get the spatial extents mesh (ignoring the z dimension).
 The rationale for including this mesh is twofold:

 1. It provides yet another view of the data.
 Perhaps seeing the output with spatial coordinates in x and y is more useful than seeing it with pixel coordinates.
-If parallel projection is used (:ref:`Complete Camera Specification`), the spatial view of the output is far more useful.
+If parallel projection is used (:ref:`Complete_Camera_Specification`), the spatial view of the output is far more useful.
 2. This mesh acts as a container for various interesting pieces of data that users may want to pass through the query.
-This is the destination for the ``spatial_units`` and ``energy_units`` (:ref:`Units`), which show up under ``coordsets/spatial_coords/units``.
-This is also where the energy group bounds (:ref:`Standard Arguments`) appear in the output, under ``coordsets/spatial_coords/values/z``.
+This is the destination for the ``spatial_units`` and ``energy_units`` (:ref:`XRay_Units`), which show up under ``coordsets/spatial_coords/units``.
+This is also where the energy group bounds (:ref:`Standard_Arguments`) appear in the output, under ``coordsets/spatial_coords/values/z``.

 If the energy group bounds were not provided by the user, or the provided bounds do not match the actual number of bins used in the ray trace, then there will be a message explaining what went wrong under ``coordsets/spatial_coords/info``, and the z values will go from 0 to *n* where *n* is the number of bins.

-The following is the example from :ref:`Overview of Output`, but with only the spatial extents mesh fully realized:
+The following is the example from :ref:`Overview_of_Output`, but with only the spatial extents mesh fully realized:

 ::